googlefonts/googlefonts.github.io/gf-guide/package.md

 ### When used on a font family for the first time

-This is the process tha Packager allows to automate:
+This is the process the Packager is able to automate:

 1. Takes elements from the upstream repo: fonts, OFL.txt, eventually the Article file if available.
 It can also package fonts from a `tag release`, which is quite practical.
 2. Creates a local branch of your local clone of google/fonts It should follow this scheme: `gftools_packager_ofl_fontname`.